turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 In fact, software errors have already caused many space missions to go awry.
 A 2010 study on recent catastrophic accidents [@catastrophic] named six space missions that failed due to faulty software.
 Table \\ref{tab:mislo} summarizes the missions and the cause for their loss.

-Table: Space mission losses due to faulty Software \\label{tab:mislo}
+Table: Space Mission losses due to faulty Software\\label{tab:mislo}

 ------------------------------------------------------------------
-mission                         cause of failure
+Mission                         Cause of Failure
 ------------------------------- ----------------------------------
 Demonstration of Autonomous     Unintended software resets caused Rendezvous Technology (DART)    fuel depletion and erroneous